-- If you’re still able to log in, the application isn’t safe.
+- If you can still log in, the application isn’t safe.

-Aside from all of the forms of security testing listed above and an appreciation of the value of security testing has a stronger justification to advocate security testing as part of the standard software development process.
-There is no option when it comes to the preservation of confidential data and the fact that Security retains the dignity, credibility, and trust of customers.
-In this article, we have seen what is Security Testing and its types.
+Aside from all of the forms of security testing listed above, an appreciation of the value of security testing has a stronger justification for advocating security testing as part of the standard software development process.
+There is no option regarding preserving confidential data and the fact that Security retains customers’ dignity, credibility, and trust.
+This article shows us what security testing is and its types.

 We hope that this EDUCBA information on “Security Testing Types” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.